 The Mobile Dental Unit visits our school once a year.
 The mobile unit also travels around between Kaukapakapa School, Helensville School, and Waimauku School throughout the year.
 If you are requiring dental treatment within the school terms you can contact 0800 825 583

 This is our annual fundraiser for the year and is organised by a voluntary committee associated with the school.
 Golf Day is usually held in late March or early April at the South Head Golf Course.
 We are always looking for new businesses to play and or for sponsorship.
 Please contact the school office or Principal.
-This year's Golf Day will be held on April 6th, 2021.
+This year due to Omicron we are holding our Golf Day in November.
+We will be holding it on November, 18th 2022.

 The school has regular visits from the Public Health Nurse and Hearing and Vision nurses.
 If you have any concerns regarding your child’s health please communicate with the school or you can ring Rodney Community Health Services 09 420 8636.